TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

 - `Argon2` - The Argon2 implementation cryptography primitive;
 - `Bcrypt` - The Bcrypt implementation cryptography primitive.

-&nbsp;&nbsp;&nbsp;&nbsp;It is important mention that the Password-Based Key Derivation (version 2) components have 7 other methods available:
+&nbsp;&nbsp;&nbsp;&nbsp;It is important to mention that the Password-Based Key Derivation (version 2) components have 7 other methods available:

 ```php